Lu-17/drug_development_b/README.md

   8. Click on forward and the docking starts
   9. Save docking result in Excel

- 🧬### Analysis of docking result using discovery studio
+ ### 🧬Analysis of docking result using discovery studio
   1. open the docked protein
   2. click on ligand interactions on the left side of the panel
   3. study the 2D and 3D diagram generated